 Like the other steps in the hold process, this process can be manual or automated:

-A manual process involves tracking notice sent dates in a centralized tracker, determining the date on which any unresponsive custodians should be reminded to acknowledge, reaching out to the custodian at the appropriate time with a reminder, and repeating the process until the custodian has fulfilled the acknowledgment request.
+A manual process involves tracking notices sent dates in a centralized tracker, determining the date on which any unresponsive custodians should be reminded to acknowledge, reaching out to the custodian at the appropriate time with a reminder, and repeating the process until the custodian has fulfilled the acknowledgment request.

 An automated process allows you to set defined intervals between custodian reminders.
 This way, the system handles the heavy lifting of emailing the custodian a reminder and tracking their acknowledgment status.